Pittsburgh’s Thrill and Entertainment Destination

 The expansion of Lost Kennywood in 1995 added a themed area you’d only find in Kennywood, presenting rides and architecture of days gone by.
 In the new millennium, the local families that had operated the park for more than 100 years sold Kennywood and its sister parks, which are now ran by one of the world’s largest leisure park operators.

 As Kennywood moves through the 21st century, it continues to keep a balance of change and preservation of tradition which has always been important to its success.
-From revamping traditional favorites to the introduction of the new Thomas Town™ attraction in 2018, Kennywood remains America’s Finest Traditional Amusement Park.
+From revamping traditional favorites to the introduction of the new Thomas Town™ attraction in 2018 and record-setting Steel Curtain roller coaster in 2019, Kennywood remains Pittsburgh’s Thrill and Entertainment Destination.
 BUY TICKETS

 Take a deep dive into the history of the world’s favorite amusement ride at one of the world’s most historic amusement park!